CyberSecurityProfessional/WebApplicationPT/README.md

 White box: Covers both static application security testing (SAST) and dynamic application security testing (DAST)
   > SAST: Source Code Review, Dependency Scan, Software Component Analysis
-  > DAST: Automated Scanners, Tools, Manual Penetration Testing Grey box: Covers only DAST (Only application domain name and credentials will be given) Black box: Only in-scope application domain name will be given.
+  > DAST: Automated Scanners, Tools, Manual Penetration Testing Grey box: Covers only DAST (Application domain name, credentials and application walkthrough will be given) Black box: Only in-scope application domain name will be given.
   > Approach, tools, intrusive level can be anything and everything is attackers choice.
   > Aim: To break into the system's Authn, Authz, and Confidentiality, intigrity, Availability (CIA) from zero (without having any prior knowledge on the application/ Environment).